Hovhannes Shiraz: Poetry

 Poems of Shiraz are known throughout the former USSR (his works were translated by Arseny Tarkovsky and Nikolay Aseev) and abroad.
 As Andrey Dementyev writes, Hovhannes Shiraz, like Sergey Yesenin, uses many metaphors, so it's very hard to translate his poems.

 During a meeting with Soviet writers, to demonstrate what kind of poetry he liked best, Hindi writer Bhisham Sahni, showed a journal containing poems by Hovhannes Shiraz.

 House-Museum

 The Hovhannes Shiraz House-Museum is located on Varpetats Street, Gyumri.
-The house was presented to Shiraz by Soviet Armenian officials in July 1983.
+In July 1983, Soviet Armenian officials presented the house to Shiraz.
 The house was built in 1886 and belonged to a millionaire.
-During the Soviet Union it was used as a storehouse.
+During the Soviet era, it was used as a storehouse.
 Due to the 1988 Armenian earthquake, the museum's refurbishment was interrupted, and 8 homeless families found shelter in the house.
 In 2003 it became a house-museum by the resolution of the Armenian government.